lukamiletic95/papers/Ideal and restrictive.md

 *C* node can connect to a *FN* node of its own choice.
 That node could currently be a member of the validator set.
 Therefore, a *C* node can connect to either a *FN* or a *V* node.
 When it does, it requests IP addresses of the nodes in the validator set in the next consensus instance.
 Due to the fact that the system transitions between states, *C* node may have to wait  until the system reaches *state 3*, in order to receive a response.
 When that occurs, a *C* node has to send its transaction *T* to all of the nodes in the validator set.
 For a *C* transaction to be processed, it must be inside the proposed block in the consensus instance to come, because *C* sends a request only once, and the validator set potentially changes at each blockchain height.

 Let us consider a following scenario:

-	1. C node requests...
+	1. C node requests IP addresses of the validator set from a chosen FN node.

 > It is assumed that there is a global constant ***M***, that denotes the number of transactions in a block.

 Therefore, Mempool of a particular *V* node can never exceed the size of *M*.
 If that were to happen, a *C* transaction might never be executed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NzAxOTI4MCwzODg1NDI2NDIsNjE3Mj
+eyJoaXN0b3J5IjpbLTE2OTE0MzkwNDgsLTU3NzAxOTI4MCwzOD
-M5NTMsLTE3MTkzNTM1NTcsODQ0OTQwMzAxLC05MDgzODM3OSwt
+g1NDI2NDIsNjE3MjM5NTMsLTE3MTkzNTM1NTcsODQ0OTQwMzAx
-OTI4ODY2MzM5XX0=
+LC05MDgzODM3OSwtOTI4ODY2MzM5XX0=
 -->